 Installing an analytics tool is important because you would need it to measure the statistics of your website’s performance.
 It would also show how successful the conversion rates are.

 With an analytics tool, you will be able to track the daily unique hits, browser statistics, monthly page views, and all the necessary data needed for tracking.
 You can also track your users flow through the site, and you can then see what pages have the highest drop-off rates – this will allow you to try and improve on the site’s usability to help generate more business.

 Most of the developers and website owners prefer Google Analytics.
 This tool is free and most efficient.
 Other options include Kissmetrics, Clicky, StatCounter, and Mint.

 The 404 page is one of the most overlooked defensive design elements.
 When a user searches for a page that does not exist, the website displays a 404 page.
 This can happen for a number of reasons.
 In such situations, you need to offer your users a useful 404 page that guides them back to the home page or suggests other pages that they might find helpful.

 Another smart defensive design tactic is to check the forms for validation.
-When testing the form, try to submit an unusual form for example, add a lot of characters, letters or numbers.
-If an error occurs, make sure you provide the user enough information so that they can fix that error and complete the task.
+When testing the form, try to submit an unusual form, for example, add a lot of characters, letters or numbers.
+If an error occurs, make sure you provide the user with enough information so that they can fix that error and complete the task.